Functorial relationship between multirings and the various abstract theories of quadratic forms: Multifields, Abstract Ordering Spaces, and Special Groups

+Given a preordered ring $(A,T)$, they associate a structure $G_T(A)$, whose domain is $\dot A/\dot T$, endowed with the product operation induced by $\dot A$, togheter with a binary isometry relation $\equiv_{G_T(A)}$, defined on ordered pairs of elements of $\dot A/\dot T$, and having $-1=-1/\dot T$ as distinguished element.
+The structure $(G_T(A),\equiv_{G_T(A)},-1)$ is not quite a special group, but satisfy SG0, SG1, SG2, SG3 and SG5.
+They observed that the ring-theoretic approach, based on the definition of $n$-isometry and the formal approach via $G_T(A)$, though related, are far from identical.

+Beside this, they called \textbf{$T$-faithfully quadratic} any preordered ring $(A,T)$ such that $G_T(A)$ is a special group and $T$-isometry and value representation in $(A,T)$ are faithfully coded by the corresponding formal notions in $G_T(A)$.
+After this brilliant idea, they was able to replicate most of the consequences of the theory of special groups in field theory in this extended ring-theoretic context.

-In this section, we will construct a functor $\mathcal{MF}_{red}\rightarrow\mathcal{AOS}$ where $\mathcal{AOS}$ is the category of Abstract Ordering Spaces as in \cite{marshall1996spaces}.
-This fuctor was cited by Marshall in \cite{marshall2006real}, so we will make the details and examine some properties.
+In this section, we will construct two equivalence of categories.
+The first one, is given by a functor $\mathcal{MF}_{red}\rightarrow\mathcal{AOS}^{op}$ where $\mathcal{AOS}$ is the category of abstract ordering spaces as in \cite{marshall1996spaces} and $\mathcal{MF}_{red}$ is the category of real reduced multifield.
+This functor was indicated by Marshall in \cite{marshall2006real}, so we will establish precisely its definition and examine some properties.
+The second equivalence extends the first one and is given by a functor $\mathcal{SG}\rightarrow\mathcal{SMF}$, from the category of special groups to the category of special multifields, here introduced.